MOSES * EGYPT * SPAETH

 -

 :: Dianna Padgett: - (30.Oct.2002) - In return for the leads you have given me I'll append a few verses of the translation I've done.
 It's not a narrative but more of a formula.
-It sounds like you discribes it very precisely.
+It sounds like you describes it very precisely.
 I assigned words to patterns of letters that repeated so by the 4th chapter it gets almost poetic.
 I'm going to have a chapter on Moses, the Egyptian connotations, Qabalistic connotations and maybe the mathematical connotations.

 -